 - You regard Australia as your home and intend to live here indefinitely

 If you meet one of the above three criteria, then you can apply for divorce through the court.
-You will need to be able to provide proof, however, of your circumstances.
+You’ll need to be able to provide proof, however, of your circumstances.

 What other considerations need to be made?

-While the criteria for qualifying for a divorce in Australia, even if you were married overseas, seems relatively simple, there are a few things which can complicate the process.
+Even if you were married overseas, and the criteria for qualifying for a divorce in Australia seems relatively simple, there are a few things which can complicate the process.